-[Section 9 of this Act contemplates that persons pleading guilty will get notice of collateral sanctions at the time of sentencing.
-Defendants convicted after trial will not have had Section 9 notice.
-In addition, many defendants who did plead guilty will have received notice months or years before release from custody; many will probably have no recollection of what they were told.]
-Persons in prison, of course, are subject to strict rules which are well known so there would generally be little value in informing prisoners about the largely theoretical additional level of regulation.
-However, once persons with convictions are no longer in the physical custody of the criminal justice system, they should be informed that their conduct and status is subject to special restriction.
+Section 10 of this Act contemplates that individuals will get notice of collateral sanctions at the time of arraignment, but many defendants will have received notice months or years before release from custody, and therefore are likely to have no recollection of what they were told.
+Individuals in prison, of course, are subject to strict rules which are well known so there would generally be little value in informing prisoners about the largely theoretical additional level of regulation.
+However, once individuals with convictions are no longer in the physical custody of the criminal justice system, they should be informed that their conduct and status is subject to special restriction.
 The point is not fairness to the defendant in making the decision how to plead; the conviction by this stage is a fact.
 Rather, formal advisement promotes enforcement of the law.
-If, for example, persons convicted of felonies do not know they are prohibited from possessing firearms, they may violate the law out of ignorance when they would have complied with the law had they known.30 In Lambert v.
-California,31 the Court found a due process violation in convicting a person with a felony conviction of violation of a registration provision of which she had no knowledge or reason to know.
+If, for example, individuals convicted of felonies do not know they are prohibited from possessing firearms, they may violate the law out of ignorance when they would have complied with the law had they known.30 In Lambert v.
+California,31 the Court found a due process violation in convicting an individual with a felony conviction of violation of a registration provision of which she had no knowledge or reason to know.

-This section also requires notice of provisions of law providing for relief from collateral sanctions.32 To the extent that states provide for relief, they have concluded that it is fair to the individual and beneficial to society to let at least some persons with convictions pay their debt to society and move on.
-Notification to all persons with convictions will facilitate the participation of deserving but legally unsophisticated individuals.
+This section also requires notice of provisions of law providing for relief from collateral sanctions.32 To the extent that states provide for relief, they have concluded that it is fair to the individual and beneficial to society to let at least some individuals with convictions pay their debt to society and move on.
+Notification to all individuals with convictions will facilitate the participation of deserving but legally unsophisticated individuals.
 Failure to provide notice as contemplated in Section 4 does not invalidate the applicability of the collateral sanctions, or provide a cause of action for money damages.